MCCreationsOS/Java-Leaderboards/README.md

 1. Add the command `scoreboard players set @a MCCreations.Leaderboards.Start 1` to the commands you run when your creation starts
 2. Add the command `scoreboard players set @a MCCreations.Leaderboards.End 1` to the commands you run when your creation ends

-You can also add `scoreboard players set @a MCCreations.Leaderboards.Pause 1` to pause the timer, like during a cutscene
+You can also use `scoreboard players set @a MCCreations.Leaderboards.Pause 1` to pause the timer, like during a cutscene, and you can use `scoreboard players set @a MCCreations.Leaderboard.Reset 1` to reset the leaderboard for a player

+Finally, you can use `scoreboard players set .var MCCreations.Leaderboards.ResetOnReload 1` to cause the datapack to reset automatically on reload/relog.

 ### When Using MCCreations
 If you are submitting your content to MCCreations, simply check "Use Leaderboards" during the submission process and this pack will automatically be added to your creation